ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-2.md

       baseEjectionTime: 30s
 ```

 This keeps resiliency local to "my-domain," avoiding global overrides that hide missing contracts.
+Use mesh for in-domain needs only—cross-domain goes through explicit contracts.

 ## What “good” looks like: the domain DAG
 - Change unit: the domain DAG encodes order, dependencies, health gates, timeouts, retries, and compensations, including extra-cluster resources.